 This gorgeous split pea stew (or thick soup) is adapted from a classic Turkish lentil soup, also known as Mercimek Çorbası.
 It’s simple, rich and nutritious stew is full of warm, aromatic spices and flavours that will get you asking for seconds.
 Get this recipe on our blog.

 At first glance, you’d never guess it doesn’t have any beef, and you won’t be missing out on much.
-Hearty portobello mushrooms, potatoes, carrots and celery give it all the texture and substance you need.
-Plus, it’s grain-free and legume-free.
-Top with fresh rosemary for the best taste.
-Get the recipe from Straight Up Food.
+Hearty mushrooms, potatoes, carrots and celery give it all the texture and substance you need.
+Plus, it’s grain-free.
+Topped with parsley, lemon gremolata for the best taste.
+Get the recipe from Instant Pot Eats.

 Bright, zesty, and unique, this soup is the perfect pick-me-up.
 It makes a lovely creamy soup without the addition of dairy, you can easily freeze it, and the leftovers are especially good after the flavours have sunk in a bit.
 Get the recipe on our blog.